npm/npm-expansions/README.md

 * Avoid hyphenation, especially "non-".
 Yes, there are some in there already.
 Sorry.
 * Use actual words.
 You can't just make up random new words.
 Unless they're really good.
 * Avoid names of people and products (other than npm ;-))
-* Avoid expansions that are gendered, sexual, aggressive, or violent.
+* Avoid expansions that are gendered, sexual, religious, aggressive, or violent.
 We are a diverse, positive place.
 * Avoid anything that even slightly hints of violating npm's [code of conduct](https://www.npmjs.com/policies/conduct/).
 These are literally the first words that appear on the website, and our audience is very broad, so it's best to avoid things that can be misconstrued.
+* Avoid using proper country and/or corporate names

 ## No More Please

 We'll no longer be accepting expansions that begin with the following frequent suggestions:
 * National
+* Nautical
 * Naughty
-* Nerds
+* Nerd(s)
 * Never
 * New
+* Newly
 * Nice
+* Nicely
 * Nifty
-* Ninjas
+* Ninja(s)
 * No
 * Non
 * Nobody
+* Nobody's
-* Node (unless it's *really* good)
+* Node
 * Not
 * Now

+## Conflicts

+If your Pull Request has conflicts it will be closed automatically.
+We apologize beforehand for anyone that might have to reopen their contribution after rebasing and/or fixing the issue on their branch.
+We're looking to [modernize/automate](https://github.com/npm/npm-expansions/tree/feature/automation-refactor) much of the checking/verfication of submissions going forward.